NexusMutual/docs/docs/overview/claims-history/hodlnaut-2022.md

 | [Claim 151](https://app.nexusmutual.io/claim-assessment/view-claim?claimId=151) |                                                                                 |                                                                                 |

 #### Denied claims
-Claims assessors reviewed and denied Claims 126, 139, and 142.
+Claim assessors reviewed and denied Claims 126, 139, and 142.

 **Claims 126, 127, and 128 were all filed together by one member**.
 When the 90-day period ended, the actual loss was ~47 ETH.
-Claims assessors discussed these claims in the Nexus Mutual Discord and decided that approving Claim 127 and 128 would reimburse the member for their actual loss without paying more than the actual loss since the technical requirement for partial claims was not available in the Nexus Mutual V1 protocol.
+Claim assessors discussed these claims in the Nexus Mutual Discord and decided that approving Claim 127 and 128 would reimburse the member for their actual loss without paying more than the actual loss since the technical requirement for partial claims was not available in the Nexus Mutual V1 protocol.

 **Claims 129 and 139 were both filed by one member**.
 When the 90-day period ended, the actual loss was ~20 ETH.
-Claims assessors discussed the claims in the Nexus Mutual Discord and decided that approving Claim 129 and denying Claim 139 would reimburse the member for their actual loss without paying more than the actual loss since the technical requirement for partial claims was not available in the Nexus Mutual V1 protocol.
+Claim assessors discussed the claims in the Nexus Mutual Discord and decided that approving Claim 129 and denying Claim 139 would reimburse the member for their actual loss without paying more than the actual loss since the technical requirement for partial claims was not available in the Nexus Mutual V1 protocol.

 **Claim 142 was filed with no supporting proof of loss**.